-However, when we further try to define the tensor nuclear norm to be the dual norm of the tensor spectral norm, still following \cite{Lu_CVPR}:

-and the problem of losing the norm-preserving property occurs since $\forall \mathcal{A}, \mathcal{B}, \langle \mathcal{A}, \mathcal{B} \rangle = \langle \mathit{T}(\mathcal{A}), \mathit{T}(\mathcal{B}) \rangle$ holds only when $\mathbf{T}$ is orthogonal/unitary (or with some constant $l$).
-Therefore, although such manner of definition that wraps the transform into the element-element operation does bring convenience and elegance in form, the ability for generalization is hindered.
-Thus to develop a well-defined concept chain and establish theoretical guarantee for more general transforms, we directly define the tensor-tensor product in the transform domain without the transform involved, which is the head of the chain, and the pathway thereby becomes clear and natural.
+Now the problem of losing the norm-preserving property occurs since $\forall \mathcal{A}, \mathcal{B}, \langle \mathcal{A}, \mathcal{B} \rangle = \langle \mathit{T}(\mathcal{A}), \mathit{T}(\mathcal{B}) \rangle$ holds only when $\mathbf{T}$ is orthogonal/unitary (or with some constant $l$).
+Therefore, although such a manner of definition that wraps the transform into the element-element operation does bring convenience and elegance in form, the ability for generalization is hindered.
+In this paper, we show that the operations to push tensors from the orginal domain to the transform domain and the pull-back can be redundant, i.e., tensors can be directly operated in the transform domain.
+To this aim, tensor operators without the transform involved are given in the remainder of this section.